AntixK/blog/_posts/2018-09-26-another-trick-grad.md

 mathjax: true
 ---

-# Another Trick for the Gradient of Expectation

 *TL;DR-* Another trick for interchanging the gradient and Expectation of a function under the Gaussian distribution.

 I recently came across this elegant trick for computing the gradient of any function written as an expectation with respect to a Multivariate Gaussian distribution, when I was reading about Natural Gradients.